 Your Turn:

-Sometimes, it’s not the material things that keep us connected to loved ones, but the experiences and memories we create.
+It’s not the material things that keep us connected to loved ones and friends, but the experiences and memories we create.
 To honor someone’s memory or simply strengthen a relationship, focus on shared experiences rather than material gestures.
-It’s the journey, not the destination, that brings peace and fulfillment.
+It’s the journey, not the destination, that brings happiness and fulfillment.

 Story 2: Lieutenant Dan’s New Legs